bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

         It gets events from T-stream input streams, organizes them in batches and produces the results to T-stream output streams.
 4. Output Engine
          - ElasticSearch Output Engine - allows creating output endpoint and place processing results to Elasticsearch.
-	 - SQL database Output Engine  - allows creating output endpoint and place processing results to 			MySQL, PostgreSQL, Oracle.
+	 - SQL-database Output Engine  - allows creating output endpoint and place processing results to 			MySQL, PostgreSQL, Oracle.

 Engines should be uploaded as a .JAR file under the :ref:`CustomFiles` section in the "Custom Jars" tab.

 After an engine is uploaded and the corresponding configurations appear in the "Configuration" section, a module can be uploaded.

-.. note:: Read more about necessary configurations in the `Configuration`_ section below.
+.. note:: Read more about necessary configurations in the `Configuration`_ section.

 Click the "Upload Module" button and select a .JAR file in the window to upload.
 Press "Open" and wait for a few seconds till the module is uploaded.